shahidx0x/ReduxTodo/README.md

 - Delete Todo
 - Remove All Todo
 - Remove Only Completed Todo
-- Persit data on refress the page
+- Persist the data on refress the page

 ## Scripts